 Your Bedroom Can Make You Sick If You're Not Cleaning This, Say Experts

 On average, Americans spend half our lives in our bedrooms.
 So it's important to make the most of it.
 A dirty bedroom can compromise your health, triggering allergy and asthma symptoms and preventing a good night's sleep, which is crucial to overall health and lowering your risk of chronic diseases ranging from heart disease to cancer.
 So Eat This, Not That!
 Health consulted the experts on how—and how often—you should clean your bedroom to make it the healthy haven you deserve.
-Read on, and to ensure your health Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Your enemy #1 is dust mites.
 These microscopic creatures feast on human skin flakes, and their favorite residence is in the fabrics and soft surfaces of the bedroom.
 Dust mites (specifically, their waste) can cause allergic reactions like sneezing, coughing and itching.
 Start by dusting the ceiling fan, and use an electrostatic duster to remove dust from trim and shelves, working your way down to lower surfaces.
 Read on for more essential dust-removal tips.

 The American Academy of Asthma, Allergies and Immunology recommends vacuuming weekly with a vacuum that has a HEPA or small-particle filter.
 A HEPA filter is better, as it will trap any dust that traditional vacuums expel in exhaust.